gameworkers/data/README.md

 ## normalizing data before merging

 Data must be normalized to a specific structure and order before being merged.
 This makes it easier to review the data and compare it against other alphabetized lists.
-You can do this by running the following scripts:
+You can do this by running the following scripts (running these requires [Node.js](https://nodejs.org/) installed on your system):

 * `scripts/check-if-normalized` to see whether the data is normalized (requires the `diff` shell command, which is available on most Unix-based systems, to be available)
 * `scripts/normalize-data` which actually updates the data to be normalized